White Ship disaster: Repercussions

-A direct result of William Adelin's death was the period known as the Anarchy.
+A result of William Adelin's death was the period eighteen years later known as the Anarchy.
 The White Ship disaster had left Henry I with only one legitimate child, a second daughter named Matilda.
 Although Henry I had forced his barons to swear an oath to support Matilda as his heir on several occasions, she was unpopular due to her marriage to Geoffrey V, Count of Anjou, a rival of Normandy, as well as her sex.
 Upon Henry's death in 1135, the English barons were reluctant to accept Matilda as queen regnant.

-One of Henry I's male relatives, Stephen of Blois, the king's nephew by his sister Adela, usurped Matilda as well as his older brothers William and Theobald to become king.
-Stephen had allegedly planned to travel on the White Ship but had disembarked just before it sailed; Orderic Vitalis attributes this to a sudden bout of diarrhoea.
+Stephen of Blois, Henry I’s nephew by his sister Adela, usurped Matilda as well as his older brothers William and Theobald to become king.

 After Henry I's death, Matilda and her husband Geoffrey of Anjou, the founder of the Plantagenet dynasty, launched a long war against Stephen and his allies for control of the English throne.
 The Anarchy lasted from 1138 to 1153 with devastating effect, especially in southern England.

 Contemporary historian William of Malmesbury wrote:

 No ship that ever sailed brought England such disaster, none was so well known the wide world over.
 There perished then with William the king's other son Richard, born to him before his accession by a woman of the country, a high-spirited youth, whose devotion had earned his father's love; Richard earl of Chester and his brother Othuel, the guardian and tutor of the king's son; the king's daughter the countess of Perche, and his niece, Theobald's sister, the countess of Chester; besides all the choicest knights and chaplains of the court, and the nobles' sons who were candidates for knighthood, for they had hastened from all sides to join him, as I have said, expecting no small gain in reputation if they could show the king's son some sport or do him some service.